-As of April 30, 2023, at the Company's option, the interest rates applicable to the loans under the ABL Facility were based on SOFR or base rate plus, in each case, an applicable margin.
+At the Company's option, the interest rates applicable to the loans under the ABL Facility are based on SOFR or base rate plus, in each case, an applicable margin.
 The margins applicable for each elected interest rate are subject to a pricing grid, as defined in the ABL Facility agreement, based on average daily availability for the most recent fiscal quarter.
 The ABL Facility also contains an unused commitment fee.
-As of April 30, 2023, the weighted average interest rate on borrowings was 6.54%.
+As of April 30, 2024, the weighted average interest rate on borrowings was 6.68%.